SooryaGeorge7/Dublin-Eats/README.md

 - Enivornmental variables were added to gitignore file as they contain API keys and sensitive information.
 - These variables were added to Heroku config vars for production and deployment.
+- Debug was turned off for production.
+- Some Views were secured where needed using  @login_required.

 ## **The Scope Plane**